PrestaShop/prestashop.github.io/content/news/posts/2023/a-new-organization-for-the-open-source-project.md

 layout: post
 title:  A New Organization For The Open Source Project
 subtitle: "A clearer, more transparent, more collaborative organization"
-date:   2023-04-17
+date:   2023-04-19
 authors: [ PabloBorowicz ]
 icon: icon-compass
 tags: [ news, contribute, community ]
 ---

-Today, I’m going to share the new organization for decision-making that will be set up for the PrestaShop project.
-We think this organization will help our community grow, get even more involved, and work together in building a better PrestaShop, faster.
+Today, I want to share the new organization for decision-making that will be set up for the PrestaShop project.
+We believe this organization will help our community grow, get even more involved, and work together in building a better PrestaShop, faster.

 ## Why do we need a new organization?